An Efficient Recurrent Adversarial Framework for Unsupervised Real-Time Video Enhancement: Proposed Method

 \subsection{Objective Function}

 Our proposed GAN-framework (Fig.~\ref{fig:objective}) features a novel recurrent generator/degrader and a novel recurrent discriminator to learn the joint distribution $p(x,y)$ using a single network.
 With the outputs of discriminator $D$ we calculate real logits $\rho(x,y)$ and fake logits $\phi(\hat{x},\hat{y})=\phi(H(y),G(x))$ from sampled sequences $(x,y)\sim p(x,y)$, which are further evaluated through a standard sigmoid cross-entropy loss.

-In addition to the GAN objective, we introduce a cyclic constraint to ensure a bijective mapping between the distributions of source domain $\mathcal{X}$ and target domain $\mathcal{Y}$.
+In addition to the GAN objective, we introduce a cyclic constraint to favorize a bijective mapping between the distributions of source domain $\mathcal{X}$ and target domain $\mathcal{Y}$.
+The constraint acts mainly as a regularizer to stabilize the training process, which has been successfully applied to unsupervised quality mapping before, e.g. in \cite{chen2018deep}.
 Our generator $G: \mathcal{X} \rightarrow \mathcal{Y}$ maps videos from source to target domain, while the degrader $H: \mathcal{Y} \rightarrow \mathcal{X}$ constitutes the inverse mapping.
 In contrast to previous methods, we are left with only one single hyperparameter $\alpha$ to balance the GAN-loss with the cyclic constraint and thus significantly reduce the burden on tuning hyperparameters.
 For enhanced coupling two symmetric cycles are employed; one starting from the source sequence $H(G(x))=x'$, and the other starting from the target sequence $G(H(y))=y'$.
-Note, contrary to recently proposed GAN training strategies, our setting requires no normalization or regularization \cite{miyato2018spectral,gulrajani2017wgangp} for stable training, even with a batch size of only 1 sample.
+Note, contrary to recently proposed GAN training strategies, our setting requires no normalization or advanced regularization techniques \cite{miyato2018spectral,gulrajani2017wgangp} for stable training, even with a batch size of only 1 sample.
 Generator $G$, degrader $H$ and discriminator $D$ are trained in alternating fashion:

 where the above three loss terms are given by